Columnstore indexes: Overview

 Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Parallel Data Warehouse

 Columnstore indexes are the standard for storing and querying large data warehousing fact tables.
-It uses column-based data storage and query processing to achieve up to 10x query performance gains in your data warehouse over traditional row-oriented storage, and up to 10x data compression over the uncompressed data size.
-Beginning with SQL Server 2016 (13.x), columnstore indexes enable operational analytics, the ability to run performant real-time analytics on a transactional workload.
+This index uses column-based data storage and query processing to achieve gains up to 10 times the query performance in your data warehouse over traditional row-oriented storage.
+You can also achieve gains up to 10 times the data compression over the uncompressed data size.
+Beginning with SQL Server 2016 (13.x) SP1, columnstore indexes enable operational analytics: the ability to run performant real-time analytics on a transactional workload.

 What is a columnstore index?